jianglusheng/FirstGit/README.md

 remote test

-create a new branch named dev
+create a new branch named dev is quick and simple